flowplayer/flash/README.md

 # Flowplayer Flash

-## The video player for the web.
+## The video player for the web

 Flowplayer is an Open Source video player for your website.
-For site owners, developers, hobbyists, businesses and programmers
+For site owners, developers, hobbyists, businesses and programmers.

 This is Flowplayer Flash.
 Flowplayer 5 for HTML5 will be out soon.